 Similarly, assignments may sometimes fall into a similar trap.
 When we ask students to find a certain number of sources, we are signaling that what matters is the number of sources.
 Focusing on the process (learning from their sources, for example) rather than on the outputs or products will help shift the focus of the assignment and align it closer to the learning outcomes of a course or program.
 By making a few small changes, you can help students learn transferable research practices and develop new habits of mind and ways of thinking.

-- Always give students complete and accurate citations to sources you wish them to use.
+- Model good behavior by always giving students complete and accurate citations to sources you wish them to use.
 For assistance, contact a librarian at lib.uncw.edu/ask.

 - Use phrases like “exploring resources” instead of “finding sources” in order to shift the focus toward building understanding throughout the research process.
 This shift in language will also help to emphasize that research is iterative and not something that happens just before writing an essay.

 - Avoid the reification of sources, which leads students to think of sources as containing a single piece of information to insert into their own work (like the conduit metaphor).

 - Model your own research practices and ways of thinking for students before handing out an assignment or as students work through their own research.

 - Explain and demonstrate how you use a particular discipline-specific database, or how you “read” or engage with a list of search results.